Forklift Licence Types in NSW: LF vs LO and Which You Actually Need

 The LF is the most in-demand class in Sydney — across both construction sites and warehouse operations.

-LO — Order Picking Forklift
+LO — Licence to Operate an Order Picking Forklift (TLILIC0004)

 LO Licence — What You Can Operate